IoT security—an overview

-Because this new IoT connectivity covers such a large and often unfamiliar attack surface and IoT devices and apps can hold massive troves of personal, operational, and corporate data, security pros need to go beyond the traditional information security requirements of confidentiality, integrity, and availability.
+Because this new IoT connectivity covers such a large and often unfamiliar attack surface and IoT devices and apps can hold massive troves of personal, operational, and corporate data, IoT security pros need to go beyond the traditional information security requirements of confidentiality, integrity, and availability.

-Security pros are of course concerned with data breaches and other cyberattacks.
+IoT cybersecurity pros are of course concerned with data breaches and other cyberattacks.
 But, because an IoT vulnerability has the potential to cause life-threatening physical danger or shutdown of profit-making operations, they must especially concern themselves with securing connectivity, device hardening, threat monitoring, and security posture management, as well as securing data on the backend in the cloud.

 Understanding IoT cybersecurity starts with a threat model